mayrajeo/drone_detector/README.md

 `drone_detector` was originally a python package for automatic deadwood detection or segmentation from RGB UAV imagery.
-It utilizes [IceVision](https://airctic.com) for object detection and instance segmentation, and [fastai](https://docs.fast.ai) for semantic segmentation.
-It has started to morph into general library for fastai with remote sensing tasks.
+It contains functions and helpers to use various GIS data with fastai, icevision and Detectron2.

 ## Installation

+NEEDS UPDATING

 Use `conda` to create environment from `environment.yml` with